 Here’s a quick example.
-From the report for the keyword, “content strategy” below, I can see the demand is focused on explanation about the strategy but also, creating one (i.e. “template”) and even, implementing specific strategies (“social media.”)
+From the report for the keyword, “content strategy” below, I can see the demand is focused on explanation about the strategy but also, creating one (i.e. “content development”) and even, implementing specific strategies (“social media content creation.”)

 Based on such insight, I could do two things: